 Equal Amount of All Ingredients

-Costco’s frozen smoothie packs are super convenient because of their individual 8 ounce bags and their good variety of frozen fruits.
+Costco’s frozen smoothie packs are super convenient because of their individual 8-ounce bags and variety of frozen fruits.
 You simply need to combine the fruits and vegetables in a blender with a liquid of your choice.

-I’ve tried a few of the packets and I’ve noticed the amount of each fruit/vegetable were pretty consistent with one another.
+I’ve tried a few of the packets, and I’ve noticed the amount of each fruit/vegetable was pretty consistent with one another.
 None of the fruits really jumped out to me as significantly outnumbering the rest.

 If there was one thing, I would say that there were only a few kale/spinach combo pieces.
 I may have only noticed because they are green and stick out, but a few more of those would have been nice.